Visa Bulletin May 2026 EB-3 China Alert: Priority Date Progress Lost

 The May 2026 Visa Bulletin brings bad news for EB-3 China applicants, with USCIS using the Final Action Dates chart, effectively reversing recent priority date progress for this category.

 The State Department's May 2026 Visa Bulletin has dealt a setback to EB-3 China applicants, as USCIS has determined it will apply the Final Action Dates chart—rather than the more permissive Dates for Filing chart—for adjustment of status filings inside the United States.
 This distinction is critical: the Final Action Dates chart represents the stricter standard, meaning fewer applicants can move forward with filing or receiving a green card this month.
 For EB-3 China, this translates to a tangible loss of ground previously gained in recent bulletins.
 Priority date progress that applicants may have been tracking and counting on has effectively been walked back for May 2026, creating frustration and uncertainty for those in the pipeline.
 EB-3 applicants from China—one of the nationalities subject to per-country limits and historically long backlogs—are particularly impacted.
 Unlike EB-3 applicants from countries without significant backlogs, Chinese nationals face a queue that can span many years, making any retrogression especially significant.
-Applicants currently waiting should consult their immigration attorney to understand how this chart selection affects their specific filing eligibility and timeline.
 Those who were preparing to file adjustment of status petitions based on the Dates for Filing chart may need to delay until USCIS adjusts its chart designation in a future bulletin.
 The monthly Visa Bulletin continues to be one of the most consequential government publications for employment-based green card applicants, and tracking both chart options—as well as USCIS's monthly designation—remains essential for anyone in the EB-3 process.